arilamstein/immigration_enforcement/DEVELOPER.md

 ## Modifying the App

+The app is built in Python, using the Streamlit and Pandas libraries.

 The front end code is in `streamlit_app.py`.
 The analytical code is in `backend.py`.

 ## Linting